algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 #### 3.1.1.1.
 Power supply:

 The power supply we are using is a [*power supply*](https://glpower.eu/en/product/gpv-18/) that will take a 200 to 240V as input and will output a 12V current.
 That is used to reduce the voltage that input into the components that would break if we input them with hundreds of Volts.
+We are using a 12V current because it is the one that is used by the leds.

 #### 3.1.1.2.
 Current sensors